adfinis/ansible-guide/doc/roles_collections.rst

     tags:
       - "role::sshd:packages"

+This task is no longer executed when run via ``--tags role::sshd``.

 Variables
 ---------

-Variables are used for static data, e.g. package-, service- and filenames.
-Don't use variables for data which can change, for that use the defaults!
+Variables in ``vars/`` are used for static data, e.g. package-, service- and filenames.
+Only use ``vars/`` for data that does not change on a host-by-host basis, for that use the defaults!

 The variables stored in ``vars/`` can be loaded dynamically.
 This can be used to e.g. load OS-dependent variables.
 The example above uses